maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 program in the current process.

-Splitting it up into two different syscalls allows the developer to do a bunch of set-up in the child process just by regular writing code.
-This way of doing things is sometimes referred to as the "elegance" of `fork`.
+Splitting it up into two different syscalls allows the developer to do a bunch of set-up in the child process just by writing regular code.
+(Having this be separated as two calls which each do one thing, and the ability to write this set-up as plain code is sometimes referred to as the "elegance" of `fork`)

 ```rust
 use anyhow::Result;